smatechnologies/ibm-i-agent-docs/docs/commands-utilities/events.md

 Another important capability of the CPYTOMSGIN command is that it will support translation of IBM i LSAM Dynamic Variable tokens that may be included anywhere within the CPYMSGIN parameter, that is, within the actual Event command line.

 The syntax for Event commands that are not represented by individual IBM i LSAM commands may be viewed when the CPYTOMSGIN command is selected from the LSAM's menu-driven Event Management function (LSAM menu 3, option 1).
-The automatic prompting of Event command syntax that occurs when CPYTOMSGIN is selected and a sub-menu of available commands appears results in a final command prompting screen that will contain the model syntax for each OpCon/xps Event command.
+The automatic prompting of Event command syntax that occurs when CPYTOMSGIN is selected and a sub-menu of available commands appears results in a final command prompting screen that will contain the model syntax for each OpCon Event command.
 This model syntax could be copied from the prompt screen and then pasted into the MESSAGE parameter of the CPYTOMSGIN command whenever it is being coded in a user-defined program.

 ### Example Program Using CPYTOMSGIN